Free flap

-The terms free flap, free autologous tissue transfer and microvascular free tissue transfer are synonymous terms used to describe the "transplantation" of tissue from one site of the body to another, in order to reconstruct an existing defect.
-"Free" implies that the tissue is completely detached from its blood supply at the original location ("donor site"), transferred to another location ("recipient site"), and the circulation in the tissue re-established by anastomosis of artery(s) and vein(s).
-This is in contrast to a local flap or regional flap in which the tissue is left partly attached to the donor site ("pedicle") and simply transposed to a new location; keeping the "pedicle" intact as a conduit to supply the tissue with blood.
-A free flap may be thought of as an autologous transplant.
+Free flap, free autologous tissue transfer or microvascular free tissue transfer is a specialized surgical flap that is autotransplanted from one site of the body to another, carrying its own set of blood supply.
+The term "free" implies that the flap tissue (along with its blood vessels) is completely detached (severed) from the original location (i.e. "donor site"), transferred to another location (i.e. "recipient site"), and the perfusion to the tissue re-established (revascularized) by microsurgical reanastomosis of the artery(s) and vein(s) at the new site.
+This is in contrast to a conventional local or regional flap where the flap remains partly attached to the donor site via a "pedicle" and simply transposed (pulled or rotated) to a new location, and the blood supply to the flap primarily comes from the same vessels that perfused it at the donor site.
+It is also different to a graft in that the latter does not come with its own blood supply and rely completely on neovascularization at the recipient site to stay viable.

-Various types of tissue may be transferred as a "free flap" including skin and fat, muscle, nerve, bone, cartilage (or any combination of these), lymph nodes and intestinal segments.
-An example of "free flap" could be a "free toe transfer" in which the great toe or the second toe is transferred to the hand to reconstruct a thumb.
+Free flap is performed extensively in plastic and reconstructive surgery.
+Various types of tissue may be transferred as a "free flap" including skin with subcutaneous tissue (the latter's presence distinguishes it from a skin graft), fat, muscle, nerve, bone, cartilage (or any combination of these), lymph nodes and intestinal segments.
+An example of "free flap" could be a "free toe transfer" in which the great toe or the second toe is transferred to the hand to reconstruct a missing thumb.

-For all "free flaps", the blood supply is reconstituted using microsurgical techniques to reconnect the artery (brings blood into the flap) and vein (allows blood to flow out of the flap).

-Free autologous tissue transfer is performed by many surgical specialties.